 We are only able to produce a pack of this quality at this price because we sell directly to you.
 In general, the products you see on store shelves and at retailers have a large amount of markup built-in to the price you pay.
 Because we operate on a direct-to-consumer sales model, we do not have to increase our prices to pay for distribution and profit margin for retailers or dealers.
 Each step between the producer and the consumer costs money, because each person involved has to make money.
 Eliminating the middleman allows us to sell directly to you and keep our costs in line.

 We usually run just one sale a year, around Black Friday.
 The only discounts we regularly offer are for US Military (active and veteran), Law Enforcement, and other professional responders — please email proof of service (a photo of your badge, ID card, DD214, etc) to support@ExoMountainGear.com if you qualify.
 We also have a program for licensed hunting guides — apply here if you qualify.

 We are proud to say that all of our packs are made exclusively and entirely in the USA.

-We ship our packs via USPS Priority to Canada for a flat rate of $55.
+We ship our packs to Canada via USPS Priority or FedEx for a flat rate of $55; if you prefer either shipping carrier, you may request that carrier in the Order Notes section on the checkout page.
 Regarding duties, fees, and taxes, it should be somewhere around 4-6% of the total purchase price.
 Many of our Canadian customers have reported a total cost of less than $30 for importing one of our packs.

 We recommend cleaning your pack after each time you pack out an animal, or at the very least after each hunting season.
 It is also wise to clean your pack before hunting starts — especially if you have been using your pack for physical training or scouting trips leading up to opening day.
 Thankfully, the cleaning process is quick and easy, and you already have everything you need to get the job done.